yzhacn/yzhacn.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an incoming Ph.D. student (M2) in the **Department of Condensed Matter Physics**<sub>[url](https://www2.sci.hokudai.ac.jp/gs/en/dcmp)</sub> at **Hokkaido University**<sub>[url](https://www.global.hokudai.ac.jp/)</sub>.
-(Sapporo city, Hokkaido prefecture, Japan)
+I am an incoming Ph.D. student (currently a second-year M.S. student) in the **Department of Condensed Matter Physics**<sub>[url](https://www2.sci.hokudai.ac.jp/gs/en/dcmp)</sub> at **Hokkaido University**<sub>[url](https://www.global.hokudai.ac.jp/)</sub>.
+(Sapporo city, Hokkaido prefecture, Japan) .

-I am strongly interested in **condensed matter physics**, particularly various **magnetism-related phenomena**.
-Currently, I am focusing on the study of **magnetic skyrmion lattices (SkLs)**.
-Magnetic skyrmions, originally proposed by British physicist **Tony Skyrme** in the 1960s, are **topologically stable structures** arising in nonlinear sigma models.
-In condensed matter physics, magnetic skyrmions are considered special types of topological field excitations; more precisely, they correspond to localized topological solutions in field theory.

-The formation of skyrmions typically requires specific interaction mechanisms in materials, such as the Dzyaloshinskii–Moriya interaction (DMI), magnetic frustration, magnetic anisotropy, and external magnetic fields etc.
-My current research aims to explore whether other specific interaction mechanisms may also contribute to the emergence of magnetic skyrmions.
+My research is in **theoretical condensed matter physics**, with a particular focus on the formation mechanisms and stability of magnetic skyrmion lattices (SkLs) in multiorbital f-electron systems.
+Magnetic skyrmions are topologically nontrivial magnetic textures that can form thermodynamically stable, long-range-ordered crystal phases known as skyrmion lattices.
+In my recent work, I have shown within a localized multiorbital model that a square-shaped skyrmion lattice (S-SkL) can be stabilized in centrosymmetric tetragonal f-eletron systems.
+I am currently extending this framework to clarify how crystal-field effects, momentum-space frustrated exchange interactions, and anisotropic total-angular-momentum operators cooperate to stabilize or destabilize different skyrmion phases.
 In addition to physics, I am enthusiastic about assembling and maintaining high-performance workstations for scientific computing.
 High-performance workstations are essential for large-scale parallel numerical simulations, and I am planning to build a small computing cluster by integrating multiple workstations to enhance computational efficiency.
-（2025/09/19）
+（2025/12/02）

 NEWS
 ======